cityos/tutorials/002-workshop-framework.md

 Create new file in your project and name it `WeatherStationDataCollection.swift`.
 In this file we will create our data collection definition and add it to our `WeatherStation` class that we've created earlier.
 To do this, we'll use `LiveDataCollectionType` protocol.

 In nutshell, `LiveDataCollectionType` is a protocol that wraps the data that is read by sensors in our device.
-Each data type (temperature, humidity etc. ) is represented by `LiveDataType` protocol.
-To really understand this let's write the code.
+Each data type (temperature, humidity and etc. ) is represented by `LiveDataType` protocol.
+To really understand this let us write following code:

 Add import statement at the top of the file: